Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Point-based Ray Tracing

 \subsection{Ray Tracing on 3D Gaussians}

-Our proposed ray tracing technique on 3D Gaussians is built upon the Bounding Volume Hierarchy (BVH), enabling efficient querying of visibility along a ray.
+Our proposed ray tracing technique on 3D Gaussians is built upon the Bounding Volume Hierarchy (BVH), enabling efficient visibility querying along a ray.
 Our method adopts the idea from ~\cite{karras2012maximizing}, an in-place algorithm for constructing a binary radix tree that maximizes parallelism and facilitates real-time BVH construction.
-This capability is pivotal for integrating ray tracing within the training process.
-Specifically, in each iteration, we construct a binary radix tree from 3D Gaussians, where each leaf node represents the tight bounding box of a Gaussian, and each internal node denotes the bounding box of its two children.
+Specifically, we construct a binary radix tree from a given set of 3D Gaussians, where each leaf node represents the tight bounding box of a Gaussian, and each internal node denotes the bounding box of its two children.

 Unlike ray tracing with opaque polygonal meshes, where only the closest intersection point is required, ray tracing with semi-transparent Gaussians necessitates accounting for all Gaussians potentially influencing the ray's transmittance.
-In 3DGS, a Gaussian's contribution to a pixel is calculated in 2D pixel space.
-As discussed in Sec.~\ref{sec:preliminaries}, transforming a 3D Gaussian to a 2D Gaussian involves an approximation, complicating the identification of an equivalent 3D point with the same influence as a 2D Gaussian in pixel space.
-Drawing inspiration from~\cite{keselman2023flexible}, we approximate the position of this influential 3D point along the ray where the 3D Gaussian's contribution peaks:
+The process of ray tracing on 3D Gaussian points can be described as follows: the ray travels from the camera center and accumulates transmittance as it passes through 3D Gaussian points until the transmittance is zero.
+The first key issue to be addressed is how to define the contribution of a single 3D Gaussian to the transmittance.
+As discussed in Sec.\ref{sec:preliminaries}, transforming a 3D Gaussian to a 2D Gaussian involves an approximation, which complicating the identification of accurate intersection between the Gaussian and a ray.
+As shown in Fig.~\ref{fig:trace_4}, a 3D Gaussian actually has non-negligible effect on a segment of a ray.
+Thus, drawing inspiration from~\cite{keselman2023flexible}, we approximate the intersection of ray with 3D Gaussian as a point where the 3D Gaussian's contribution peaks, as showed in Fig. 3(3).
+The equivalent intersection point is defined as: